This protein rich Kidney Beans Spinach Masala is a nice twist to the traditional cuisine. Its a blend of delicious spices and nutritious ingredients.

 Instructions

-- Now, add turmeric powder, cumin powder, coriander powder, ginger powder, chili powder and saute very well.
-Cook for another 3-4 minutes or until all the spices are cooked properly and you get the aroma.
+- Now, add turmeric powder, cumin powder, coriander powder, chili powder and sauté very well.
+Cook for another 1-2 minutes or until all the spices are cooked properly and you get the aroma.

-- Now add kidney beans and mix so as to coat each kidney bean with the spinach paste.
-Then, add water, salt and garam masala.
-Mix, cover and cook for 4-5 minutes or until thoroughly cooked.
+- Now add kidney beans, water, salt and garam masala.
+Mix, cover and cook for 3-4 minutes at medium heat or until thoroughly cooked.

-- Turn off the flame and serve hot with rice, quinoa, chapatti or naan and a side salad.
+- Turn off the flame and garnish with chopped cilantro.
+Serve hot with rice, quinoa, chapatti or naan and a side salad.

 Notes